Key Signs of Membrane Degradation

 Membranes play a crucial role in protecting buildings from water ingress and moisture damage.
-However, over time, these membranes can experience degradation due to various factors such as UV exposure, extreme temperatures, and physical wear and tear.
+However, over time, these membranes can experience wear and tear or degradation due to various factors such as UV exposure, extreme temperatures, and physical wear and tear.
 Understanding the signs of membrane degradation is essential for property owners and facility managers to ensure the long-term effectiveness of their waterproofing systems.
 Identifying potential issues early can help prevent costly repairs and maintain the integrity of your structure.
 In this blog, we will explore the common indicators of membrane degradation and the importance of regular inspections to safeguard your investment against water damage.

 Key Indicators of a failed membrane: